beacourage/BankTechTest_Java/README.md

-# Bank - Three Classes - Java
+# Bank Tech Test - Java

 In order to practice Java, I will create a Command Line App in Intellij.
-The program will consist of separate classes that can be easily justified, and JUnit4 will be used to fully test drive the code.
+The program will consist of separate classes that can be easily justified, and JUnit4 will be used to fully test-drive the code.

 Acceptance Criteria
 -----